aankit/ngrok_discovery/README.md

 `./ngrok http 8080`

 You should see an ngrok _dashboard_ with a bunch of info.
-Make sure that your tunnel status is online, like so:
+Make sure that your tunnel status is online.
+If not, try a different port or consult this [useful documentation courtsey of github][https://developer.github.com/webhooks/configuring/#using-ngrok]

-`Tunnel Status                 online`

 Copy and paste the url that appears on the line that looks like this: